recallai/teams-transcript/README.md

 ## 9. Run curl command to send bot to meeting and retrieve live transcription

-Copy everything in curl.json, open a new terminal, and run the curl command.
+Open a new terminal, copy everything in curl.json, and run the curl command in the terminal.

 Let the bot into the meeting.
 Both real-time and async transcription are now available to you.